 On top of this, whether or not you are eligible also depends on your age, the rent you are paying and if you are considered wealthy enough to pay without assistance.
 Let’s break these barriers into basic terms.

 Your age affects how much huurtoeslag you receive

 The first thing to consider is your age.
 You must be over 18 years old to apply for the huurtoeslag.
 You’ll receive a different rate depending on your age.

 |Age||Maximum rent to be eligible for huurtoeslag||Huurtoeslag Amount|

 |18-23 years old||€442.46||Calculated per situation|

-If you are below 23, but live with someone who is 23 or above, you also qualify for the higher amount of rent.
-(Perhaps it’s a good idea to seek out a grumpy master student to live with — you won’t be able to party all night, but maybe the two of you could benefit from an allowance).
+If you are below 23 but live with someone who is 23 or above, you also qualify for the higher amount of rent.
+(Perhaps it’s a good idea to seek out a grumpy masters student to live with — you won’t be able to party all night, but maybe the two of you could benefit from an allowance).

 Your space affects if you are eligible for huurtoeslag